10 Behind-the-Plate Secrets of MLB Umpires

 It might be more difficult for umpires to practice their preached impartiality if they spent most of their time officiating for a particular team, but they don’t.
 Unlike the teams themselves, umpires don’t have a home stadium; they bounce from city to city for the entire season.

 For Everitt, the relationships he fostered with people at certain hotels and restaurants over the years became one of his favorite parts of the job.
-“They’d make you feel home when you weren’t at home,” he says.
+“They’d make you feel [at] home when you weren’t at home,” he said.

 4. Some MLB umpires have other careers during the off-season.